Donald Prell: Personal life

 In 1960, Prell married Elizabeth (Bette) Howe, a British novelist and magazine editor.
-They had two children: Owen Prell and Erin Semper (née Prell).
+They had two children.
 He and his wife lived in Palm Springs, California from 1996.
-Prell appeared in a 2010 documentary about the life of Nico Minardos, a Greek-American actor, titled Finding Nico, which was produced and directed by Owen Prell.
-Donald Prell had been a longtime friend of Minardos from their bachelor days in Los Angeles in the 1950s and he and his wife, Bette, had named Minardos as a godfather to their children.
+Prell appeared in a 2010 documentary about the life of Nico Minardos, a Greek-American actor, titled Finding Nico.
+Prell had been a longtime friend of Minardos.

 Death

 Donald Prell died on July 28, 2020, at the age of 96, and was interred at the Los Angeles National Cemetery with full military honors.

 Legacy

 Prell was posthumously inducted into the U.S. Army's Officer Candidate School Hall of Fame in 2021 for "valorous combat leadership and lifelong service to the nation."
 In December 2022, the Consulate General of France in Los Angeles disclosed that the Legion of Honour medal was authorized for Prell in 2019 for his service to the French Republic during World War II but the award was delayed due to COVID-19.
 Prell died before the award's presentation could be conducted at an in-person ceremony.